 Geberit’s most important ambassadors are its employees.
 They represent Geberit in their day-to-day contact with customers and many other stakeholders.
 To do so, they need to be aware of what their company stands for and what its objectives are.
-Geberit’s central corporate and brand values are defined in the Geberit Compass.
+Geberit’s central corporate and brand values are defined in the Geberit compass, which was updated in 2015.
 Geberit aims to act as a role model for ethically unimpeachable, environmentally friendly and socially responsible operations.
-The Code of Conduct updated in 2014 fills this objective with tangible content and offers an authoritative source of guidance.
+The Geberit Code of Conduct updated in 2014 and implemented in 2015 fills this objective with tangible content and offers an authoritative source of guidance.

-Responsibility for all important aspects of the GRI guidelines with respect to labor practices at the Geberit Group lies with the Head Corporate Human Resources who reports directly to the CEO.
+Responsibility for all important aspects of the GRI guidelines with respect to labour practices at the Geberit Group lies with the Head Corporate Human Resources, who reports directly to the CEO.

 10.1 Employment (LA)

 First-rate employees are key to the success of Geberit.
 Not only the best, but also the right employees are to be acquired and retained.
-Geberit sees itself as a company with an open corporate culture that offers attractive international development opportunities at the interface between the craft, engineering and sales sectors, see Career > What we offer.
+Geberit sees itself as an attractive employer with an open corporate culture that offers international development opportunities at the interface between the craft, engineering and sales sectors, see geberit.com > Career > What we offer.

 Employees enjoy attractive employment conditions.
-In 2014, salaries and social benefits amounted to CHF 483.9 million (previous year CHF 475.4 million).
-The employees can also participate in share participation plans at attractive conditions, see Consolidated financial statements Geberit Group, 18.
+In 2015, salaries and social benefits amounted to CHF 671.6 million (previous year CHF 483.9 million).
+The employees can also participate in share participation plans at attractive conditions, see Financial Report > Consolidated financial statements Geberit Group, 17.
 Participation plans and Remuneration report.